 The two lipoproteins that you need to be aware of when it comes to your cholesterol are; LDL and HDL.

-High-density lipoprotein (HDL) is also produced by the liver and it regulates the build up of cholesterol in arteries by channelling the excess back to the liver where it is expelled.
+High-density lipoprotein (HDL) is also produced by the liver and it regulates the build-up of cholesterol in arteries by channeling the excess back to the liver where it is expelled.
+HDL cholesterol is sometimes called ‘good’ cholesterol, as low levels can increase the risks of cardiovascular disease.

 What are the symptoms of having high cholesterol?